ThinkBigAnalytics/AoaDemoModels/README.md

 # Shared Code

 To share common code between models, or between training and scoring, you should create a separate models util module that you can release and version.
-We should attempt to support relative files within the model_modules folder so that at the very least, training and scoring in the same packages can have common code in a shared file without the need for a library with additional release cycle and maintenance.
+It should be relatively easy to support relative files within the model_modules folder so that at the very least, training and scoring in the same packages can have common code in a shared file without the need for a library with additional release cycle and maintenance.
+It just needs some testing.

 # Cli tools